AJgthb2002/Python-games/Othello_game_python/README.md

-# Console based Othello game clone using python
+# Console based Othello game clone
 [Othello] (also known as 'Reversi') is a board game invented during the Victorian era.
 It is a very dynamic board game; the board position can change dramatically with each move.